Skip to content

 History of National Chocolate Chip Day

+It all started at a little place you may recognize the name of, the Toll House Inn!
 Located in Whitman, Massachusetts, it just happens to be the home of that most favorite of cookies, the chocolate chip cookie.

+Ruth Graves Wakefield had originally planned on making a chocolate cookie, and decided to do so by throwing in chunks of a chocolate bar into it.
 In a happy accident, it turned out that the chocolate did not melt and mix with the rest of the cookie, but maintained its shape, filling the cookie with delicious little chocolate bits.

 Thus was born the chocolate chip cookie, and the Toll House Cookie Company!
-From that day forward there have been new forms of chocolate chip added, white chocolate chip, mint chocolate, milk chocolate, bittersweet chocolate, even dark chocolate!
+From that day forward there have been new forms of chocolate chip added, white chocolate chip, mint chocolate, milk chocolate, bittersweet chocolate, even dark chocolate.

 All of these varieties being added to delicious new recipes to create fantastic new treats for you to enjoy!